 Kursk State Agricultural Academy named after Professor II Ivanova, Educational institution in Kursk, Russia

-Kursk State Agricultural Academy is a teaching institution in Kursk that focuses on agricultural sciences and related fields.
-The campus includes laboratories, experimental farmland, and greenhouses where students gain hands-on experience across multiple agricultural disciplines.
+The Kursk State Agricultural Academy named after Professor I. I. Ivanov is a higher education institution in Kursk, Russia, focused on agricultural sciences.
+The campus includes laboratories, experimental farmland, and greenhouses where students gain hands-on training across different areas of farming and rural sciences.

-The institution is located in central Kursk and is accessible by public transport.
-The campus grounds are visible to visitors, though access to specific areas is generally limited to students and official events.
+The academy is in central Kursk and can be reached by public transport from most parts of the city.
+The outer grounds are open to view, but access inside buildings and to the experimental areas is generally limited to students and those attending official events.

 The community of curious travelers